 Filipinas Brave Traffic, Harassment to Commute By Bike

-When the Philippines was locked down and public transportation ended, many Filipino women faced down the usual challenges of women riding bikes to begin commuting to work by bicycle.
+The Philippines was locked down and public transportation ended.
+So many Filipino women faced down the usual challenges of women riding bikes to begin commuting to work by bicycle.

 To get more women on bikes and to offer a safe place for questions and discussions, one woman created a Facebook page for women bicycle commuters.

-“The page currently has over 3,500 followers since its conception last June and has become an enclave for Filipinas to share their challenges and milestones in bike commuting, and encourage and be encouraged to try out biking,” according to an article in Inquirer.net
+“The page currently has over 3,500 followers since its conception last June.
+It has become an enclave for Filipinas to share their challenges and milestones in bike commuting, and encourage and be encouraged to try out biking.”

-Due to the pandemic, these women cyclists found that bicycle commuting helped their sleep, improved their ability to deal with pandemic anxiety, and helped get them to work on time and in better spirits.
+Due to the pandemic, these women cyclists found that bicycle commuting helped their sleep and improved their ability to deal with pandemic anxiety.
+And it helped get them to work on time and in better spirits.

 “Everybody experiences that, you get scared at first, but as time passes you build up your confidence.
 They won’t know until they try it out.
 They can start first on streets in their neighborhood then eventually they’ll go out on the road.”– Divine Campos

 Afghan Women Brave Harassment in Kabul to Get More Women on Bikes

 Many women face some kind of harassment in daily life.

 But in Afghanistan, the male-dominated culture limits education, employment, and public appearances.